ohioit/rpmbuild-perlmod/README.md

-# Python Module RPM Generator
+# Perl Module RPM Generator

 This repo is intended for generating RPM packages from Perl modules.